mmondics/ocpz-compliance-operator/README.md

     ocp4-cis-api-checks.html  pv-extraction-pod.yaml  scan-results  ssc-cis.yaml
     ```

-1. Move this html file to your local workstation to allow it to be opened in a web browser.
+1. **Move this html file to your local workstation to allow it to be opened in a web browser.**

     You can use `rsync`, `scp`, or an FTP application like [FileZilla](https://filezilla-project.org/).

-1. Open the html file in a web browser once it's on your local workstation
+1. **Open the html file in a web browser once it's on your local workstation.**

     ![report-html](./images/report-html.png)